mauropena1/AlkeParking/README.md

 java -jar main.jar
 ```
-If every goes right, you should see a random test of checkin a and checkout cars ;)
+If every goes right, you should see a random test of checkin and checkout cars ;)